-Another important B2B sales best practice for building successful inside sales is implementation of efficient tools.
+Another important B2B sales best practice for building successful inside sales is the implementation of efficient tools.
 An effective customer relationship management (CRM) tool should be installed, from the beginning, in order to provide salespeople with a program that captures information about each and every interaction with leads and customers.
-CRM allows team to be more efficient.
+CRM allows a team to be more efficient.
 Moreover, management has the possibility to see which stage each lead is in at any point of time, who is working on each lead and how long each individual has been in the pipeline.
 Simultaneously, each member of a sales team can quickly share information and provide updates.
 This greatly simplifies collaboration resulting in more deals closed.
 Thus, CRM lead management system:

 - develops consistent sales processes;

 - increases the speed of lead qualification (the reports from CRM show where your best leads come from, who the best performing salespeople are and how long it takes a lead to become an actual customer);

 - identifies which marketing tools really work, which don’t and which need to be improved.

 It is predicted that the most successful companies will be those that can capture the most data about prospects as well as deliver it to the sales representative in the right context so that they can get better at knowing who to sell to, what to sell and when to sell it.

 In order to generate better sales results, it is essential to create a stable and productive inside sales process consisting of 3 main stages: